w3c/wai-intro-atag/content/no-code.md

     </li>
     <li>
       <p><span class="issue">Works well: </span><span><q>
         Whenever I upload a picture, the tool asks me for a text description.
-It has "more info" that explained how to write a good text description for people who are blind and can't see the image.
+It has "more info" that explains how to write a good text description for people who are blind and can't see the image.
 It also has good support for adding captions to videos.
-And the "more info" for videos explained how to describe what I'm doing when I make the video, for people who don't see too well.
+And the "more info" for videos explains how to describe what I'm doing when I make the video, for people who don't see too well.
       </q></span></p>
     </li>
   </ul>